DangerousThings/flexsecure-applets/docs/2-hardware.md

 For building development PCBs, see https://chrz.de/2022/01/27/nfc-hacking-part-2-building-custom-hardware-tokens/ and https://github.com/StarGate01/rfid-breakout .

+For the software setup, please read *JavaCard Development Setup* .

+## Important Note concerning Lockout

+The P71 includes a hardware functionality which physically bricks the chip after too many authentication failures, when using the wrong GlobalPlatform key.
+There is no way to recover the chip after that, it permanently turns into dead silicon.

+Make sure to backup your GlobalPlatform key if you decide to change it, and make extra sure to always specify the correct key when using GlobalPlatformPro.
+By default (if no key is specified), the default test key (see above) is used.

 ## Fidesmo AB

 The Apex Flex uses a chip personalized by Fidesmo.